DevOpsWithDimas/old.devopswithdimas.github.io/_posts/kubernetes/01-introduction/2021-12-21-01a-what-is-kubernetes.markdown

 Kubernetes provides you with:

-1. **Service discovery and load balancing** Kubernetes can expose a container using the DNS name or using their own IP address.
-If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.
+1. **Service discovery and load balancing**, No need to modify your application to use an unfamiliar service discovery mechanism.
+Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.
+2. **Automated rollouts and rollbacks**, Kubernetes progressively rolls out changes to your application or its configuration, while monitoring application health to ensure it doesn't kill all your instances at the same time.
+If something goes wrong, Kubernetes will rollback the change for you.
-2. **Storage orchestration** Kubernetes allows you to automatically mount a storage system of your choice, such as local storages, public cloud providers, and more.
+3. **Storage orchestration**, Automatically mount the storage system of your choice, whether from local storage, a public cloud provider such as GCP or AWS, or a network storage system such as NFS, iSCSI, Gluster, Ceph, Cinder, or Flocker.
-3. **Automated rollouts and rollbacks** You can describe the desired state for your deployed containers using Kubernetes, and it can change the actual state to the desired state at a controlled rate.
-For example, you can automate Kubernetes to create new containers for your deployment, remove existing containers and adopt all their resources to the new container.
-4. **Automatic bin packing** You provide Kubernetes with a cluster of nodes that it can use to run containerized tasks.
-You tell Kubernetes how much CPU and memory (RAM) each container needs.
-Kubernetes can fit containers onto your nodes to make the best use of your resources.
+4. **Secret and configuration management**, Deploy and update secrets and application configuration without rebuilding your image and without exposing secrets in your stack configuration.
+5. **Batch execution**, In addition to services, Kubernetes can manage your batch and CI workloads, replacing containers that fail, if desired.
-5. **Self-healing** Kubernetes restarts containers that fail, replaces containers, kills containers that don't respond to your user-defined health check, and doesn't advertise them to clients until they are ready to serve.
+6. **Self-healing**, Restarts containers that fail, replaces and reschedules containers when nodes die, kills containers that don't respond to your user-defined health check, and doesn't advertise them to clients until they are ready to serve.
-6. **Secret and configuration management** Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
-You can deploy and update secrets and application configuration without rebuilding your container images, and without exposing secrets in your stack configuration.
+7. **Horizontal scaling**, Scale your application up and down with a simple command, with a UI, or automatically based on CPU usage.

 ## What Kubernetes is not?